McCourt School Advisory Board

 Tangherlini received a B.A. and M.A. in public policy studies from the University of Chicago, and an MBA from the Wharton School of Business at the University of Pennsylvania.
 Dan and his wife have two daughters.

-William Tatum is Amazon’s Senior Regional Community Engagement Lead.
-In this capacity, he is responsible for developing the Northeast strategy and roadmap for Amazon’s local food access program in urban food deserts.
-Prior to this role, he was Amazon’s lead lobbyist for food and consumables policy and responsible for leading the 40+ state expansion of the SNAP Online pilot for the company.
+William Tatum is the National Director of Strategic Initiatives at the SAS Institute – a predictive analytics software company that analyzes data to aid in decision-making for Fortune 500 companies.
+In his current role, William serves as the lead strategist and strategic advisor to SAS leadership in the company’s AgTech and Retail business unit.
+Prior to the SAS Institute, he served as the Senior Regional Community Engagement Lead for Amazon’s Community Access Program.
+In this capacity, he was responsible for developing the Northeast strategy and roadmap for Amazon’s local food access program in urban food deserts.
+From 2017-2021, he was Amazon’s lead lobbyist for food and consumables policy and responsible for leading the 40+ state expansion of the SNAP Online pilot for the company.

 He is a board member of the Capital Area Food Bank.